swiftlang/swift-evolution/proposals/XXXX-key-paths.md

 ```

 ##### Known Path / Known Root Type
-When we know both what the path is relative to and what it refers to, we can use `KeyPath`.
-Thanks to the knowledge of the Root and Value types, all of the failable operations lose their Optional.
+When we know both what the path is relative to and what it refers to, we can use `KeyPath<Root, Value>`.
+Thanks to the knowledge of the `Root` and `Value` types, all of the failable operations lose their `Optional`.

 ```swift
 public class KeyPath<Root, Value>: PartialKeyPath<Root> {